 c.
 The summer session

 d.
-Liaison with other departments, programs and university divisions
+Liaison with other departments, programs, and university divisions

 e.
 Liaison with alumni, KU Endowment Association and donors to the department.

-He or she shall coordinate any financial proposals to external sources.
+The chairperson shall coordinate any financial proposals to external sources.

-The chairperson shall recommend to the Dean of the College a member of the faculty to serve as Acting Chairperson in the absence of the chairperson.
+The chairperson shall recommend to the Dean of the College a member of the faculty to serve as acting chairperson in the absence of the chairperson.

 B. Director of Graduate Studies (DGS)

 The Director of Graduate Studies oversees all aspects of graduate education within the department.
-Along with the COGA (College Office of Graduate Affairs) Advisor, the DGS serves as a liaison between the College/Graduate Studies and the department.
+Along with the COGA (College Office of Graduate Affairs) Graduate Program Coordinator, the DGS serves as a liaison between the College/Graduate Studies and the department.
 This includes attending all COGA/Graduate Studies meetings for DGSs, maintaining basic knowledge of university policies relating to graduate education, overseeing any graduate curricular or program changes for the department, and working with COGA/Graduate Studies to resolve any graduate student issues and support any graduate student petitions.

-C. Graduate Advisor in European/American Art
+C. Graduate Advisor in European and American/Global Modern and Contemporary Art

 D. Graduate Advisor in East Asian Art

-E. Undergraduate Advisor
+E. Director of Undergraduate Studies

 III.
 DEPARTMENTAL COMMITTEES